Swampland Criteria in the Slotheon Field Dark Energy: Quintessence and Slotheon Fields

 By varying the action given in Eq. (\ref{action quint}) with respect to the metric and $\phi$ respectively we obtain,

-In the above $\dot{A}$, $\ddot{A}$ denote derivative of $A$ w.r.t. time and double derivative of $A$ w.r.t. time respectively.
+In the above $\dot{A}$, $\ddot{A}$ denote time derivative of $A$ and double time derivative of $A$ respectively.
 Derivative of potential $V(\phi)$ w.r.t. $\phi$ is given as $V_\phi$ while $\rho_m$ denotes the matter energy density.
-In order to obtain the dynamics of the system it is convenient to introduce the following dimensionless variables,
+In order to obtain the dynamics of the system, it is convenient to introduce the following dimensionless variables,

-With these, Eqs.(\ref{EE1 quint})-(\ref{EE3 quint}) can be written as the following autonomous set of equations \cite{sami}
+With these, Eqs.(\ref{EE1 quint})-(\ref{EE3 quint}) can be written as the following autonomous set of equations \cite{sami},

-Here $V_{\phi\phi}$ is the double derivative of $V(\phi)$ w.r.t. $\phi$, $\omega_m$ represents the equation of state for the matter field and $N={\rm ln}a$ ($a$ is the scale factor of the Universe) is number of e-foldings.
+Here $V_{\phi\phi}$ is the double derivative of $V(\phi)$ w.r.t. $\phi$, $\omega_m$ represents the equation of state for the matter field and $N={\rm ln}a$ ($a$ being the scale factor of the Universe) is number of e-foldings.

-Effective equation of state parameter $\omega_{\rm eff}$ and equation of state parameter of Dark Energy $\omega_\phi$ for this system are obtained from Einstein's equations (Eqs. \ref{EE1 quint} - \ref{EE3 quint}) and given as
+Effective equation of state parameter $\omega_{\rm eff}$ and equation of state parameter of Dark Energy $\omega_\phi$ for this system are obtained from Einstein's equations (Eqs. (\ref{EE1 quint} - \ref{EE3 quint})) and are given as

 In the above, density parameter $\Omega_\phi$ of the field $\phi$ is defined as $\Omega_\phi=\frac{\rho_\phi}{\rho_c}$ while $\rho_c$ is the critical density of the Universe and $\rho_\phi$ is the energy density of the quintessence field.
-Needless to mention that we obtain $\omega_{eff}$ and $\omega_\phi$ in terms of the dimensionless variables (Eqs. \ref{x quint}-\ref{l quint}).
+Needless to mention that we obtain $\omega_{eff}$ and $\omega_\phi$ in terms of the dimensionless variables (Eqs. (\ref{x quint} - \ref{l quint})).

 {\underline{\it Slotheon Field}}

 Slotheon field model is a scalar field model inspired by the theories of extra dimensions, which is a class of modified gravity models.
 Slotheon field model is followed from Dvali, Gabadadze and Porrati (DGP) model with one extra dimension.